Volkswagen Passat (2025) review: Captain Sensible

 It doesn’t set the world alight, but the new Passat is comfortable, capable and quietly gets on with the job – as long as you don’t need a saloon or hatchback.
 It is outstandingly refined, has acres of room inside and is an excellent long-distance cruiser.

 Is it the best estate car you can buy from around £40K?
-It’s up there, but the main potential sticking point will be the Skoda Superb, which is about to drop in and spoil VW’s party.
+It’s up there, but the main potential sticking point will be the Skoda Superb, which does the same job for less.

 Specs for Volkswagen Passat 1.5 eTSI R Line